Quantum phase diagrams of Dicke-Ising models by a wormhole algorithm

 Prominent experimental platforms to realize such light-matter quantum many-body systems are cavity and circuit quantum electrodynamics (QED).
 While in atomic cavity QED the existence of systems displaying superradiant phase transitions is often doubted \cite{Rzazewski1975, Nataf2010b, Andolina2019, Andolina2022, Garziano2020}, circuit QED offers an additional extensive playground for the potential realization of such systems \cite{Blais2004, Wallraff2004, You2006, Chen2007, Nataf2010a, Nataf2010b, Bamba2016, Zhang2014, Jaako2016}.
 Although certain types of circuits have been shown to also suffer from no-go theorems similar to cavity QED \cite{Viehmann2011}, superradiant phase transitions within circuit QED remain subject to intense discussion \cite{Nataf2010a, Nataf2010b, Viehmann2011, Bamba2016, Andolina2019}.
 While in cavity setups the interactions of the two-level entities might be intrinsic, e.g., an Ising interaction in Rydberg atom arrays \cite{Zhang2013,Puel2024}, the artificial atoms in a superconducting circuit can be explicitly coupled.
 Ising couplings have been proposed and implemented by circuits of superconducting qubits \cite{Pashkin2003, Zhang2014} realizing a Dicke-Ising model when coupled to a common resonator \cite{Zhang2014}.

-Approximate treatments of the Dicke-Ising model indicate a rich quantum phase diagram for antiferromagnetic Ising interactions including the presence of an intermediate phase with simultaneous off-diagonal superradiant and diagonal magnetic order, which can be seen as an light-matter analogue of a lattice supersolid \cite{Zhang2014, Zhang2013, Gelhausen2016}.
+Approximate treatments of the Dicke-Ising model indicate a rich quantum phase diagram for antiferromagnetic Ising interactions including the presence of an intermediate phase with simultaneous off-diagonal superradiant and diagonal magnetic order, which can be seen as a light-matter analogue of a lattice supersolid \cite{Zhang2014, Zhang2013, Gelhausen2016}.
 However, a quantitative description of this quantum many-body system coupled to a resonator, in particular beyond 1d, has not been achieved.
+The quantitative treatment of finite mesoscopic Dicke-like systems poses a tremendous challenge and even for the Dicke model this has been achieved only after several decades \cite{Lambert2004, Vidal2006, Liberti2006, Chen2008}.
+Adding inherently different matter interactions to the problem makes this even more challenging.
 In this letter we present an adaption of the wormhole quantum Monte Carlo algorithm \cite{Weber2017, Weber2022b} that is capable to accurately determine ground-state properties of correlated quantum many-body systems strongly coupled to light.
-This allows us to provide quantitative quantum phase diagrams for the (anti)ferromagnetic Dicke-Ising model in one and two dimensions.
+This allows us to provide quantitative quantum phase diagrams for the (anti-)ferromagnetic Dicke-Ising model in one and two dimensions.
 We characterize the nature of all occurring phase transitions and additionally bring the criticality and finite-size scaling of superradiant phase transitions into line with expectations.

 {\it Dicke-Ising model.} The Dicke-Ising model (DIM) combines the Dicke model of $N$ spins-1/2 coupled to a common bosonic light mode with a nearest-neighbor Ising interaction among the spins.
 It is given by